intel/gstreamer-media-SDK/README.md

 Features
 --------
- - Decode H264 AVC, MPEG-2, JPEG, VC-1, HEVC, VP8 and VP9 videos
+ - Decode H264 AVC, MPEG-2, JPEG, VC-1, HEVC (Main and Main 10), VP8 and VP9 videos
  - Compatible with GStreamer-based video players such as Totem, Parole and gst-play through playbin element.
  - Support for zero-copy rendering with glimagesink using EGL